miyagawa/cpanminus/README.md

 ## Does this really work?

-I tested installing MojoMojo, KiokuDB, Catalyst, Jifty and Plack using cpanminus and the installation including dependencies was all successful.
+I tested installing MojoMojo, KiokuDB, Catalyst, Jifty and Plack using cpanminus and the installations including dependencies were mostly successful.
 So multiplies of "half of CPAN" behave really nicely and appear to work.